jimmyangel/hildemorin/content/about/_index.md

   includes the creation of a first layer of improvised pieced fabric with the addition of a second layer of texture through extensive thread work and surface design.
-My work is influenced by travels, nature walks and by my multi-cultural background.<br><br> I was born in Caracas, Venezuela.
-Of Belgian descent, I currently reside in Portland, Oregon, USA.
-I exhibit at local and international venues including SOFA (Sculptured Objects and Functional Art) Chicago and New York, Museum of the Americas-Florida, Galería Exágono-México, CIART (Centro Integral de Arte Textil) in Argentina, Museum of Contemporary Craft in Portland-Oregon, Oregon Historical Society Museum in Portland, Oregon and Visions Art Museum in San Diego, California.<br><br>I teach regularly at <a href="/studio/">my studio</a> and at other venues, promoting the use of free form techniques in the construction of art quilts.
+My work is influenced by travels, nature walks and by my multi-cultural background.<br><br> Born in Caracas-Venezuela, of Belgian descent, I currently reside in Portland, Oregon, USA.
+I exhibit at local and international venues including SOFA (Sculptured Objects and Functional Art) Chicago and New York, Museum of the Americas-Florida, Galería Exágono-México, CIART (Centro Integral de Arte Textil) in Argentina, Museum of Contemporary Craft in Portland-Oregon, Oregon Historical Society Museum in Portland, Oregon and Visions Art Museum in San Diego, California.<br><br>I teach regularly at
+  <a href="/studio/">my studio</a> and at other venues, promoting the use of
+  free form techniques in the construction of art quilts.
 artistpublications:
   - publication: 2017 - SAQA Art Quilt Quarterly Issue No. 9
   - publication: 2016 - SAQA Portfolio 23